Competitor SEO Analysis: How to Spy on Your Rivals' Backlinks

 - Is the content quality decent?

-- Are comments/engagement real?
+- Are comments and engagement real?

 - Is the domain authority respectable?